 Read the most recent ISI or Ofsted inspection report.
 Independent Schools Inspectorate reports are publicly available.
 Look at the summary judgements, but also read the "area for development" section — this tells you what the school was told to improve.
 A report that's two or three years old is worth checking: has the school acted on those recommendations?

 Look at the Year 8 or Year 11 destination data.
 Most prep schools publish where their leavers go.
 If 80% go to one senior school, the prep is effectively a feeder.
 That might suit you — or it might not.
-Either way, you should know.
+Either way, you should know — see our guide to choosing a prep school for a full framework on using destination data in your shortlisting decision.

 Write down three specific things you're worried about.
 Not generic things like "quality of teaching" — specific things, like "my son has dyslexia: what is the support structure?" or "we may need to move in Year 5: how does the school handle mid-year joiners?"
 These become your interview agenda.